jgentry10/MSDS498_GroupProject/README.md

 1. Create a post with a link to source code and video and share via Linkedin.
 Add the following hashtags: #northwestern #dataengineering #capstone

 ---
-# Overview
-- This project will recommend items to customers based on their purchase history at a grocery store.

-# Engineering Architecture:

-(Insert here)

-# DS Architecture (Recommendation Model):

-- The API will receive a Product_ID (5 digit number) from the user
-- It will send this Product_ID to a pre-built recommendation model (item2vec.200d.model) from mlApp.py
-- This model is called via "most_similar_readable" function
-- From this input, the API will return a JSON payload containing the list of most similar products and their scores